Patrick J. Conroy: Selection

-According to the Catholic Sentinel, Boehner had positive memories of Jesuits during his time at Xavier University, and decided he preferred a Jesuit priest as the next House Chaplain.
+According to the Catholic Sentinel, Speaker John Boehner had positive memories of Jesuits during his time at Xavier University, and decided he preferred a Jesuit priest as the next House Chaplain.

 He consulted House Minority Leader Nancy Pelosi, who "also knows and trusts Jesuits via the University of San Francisco and having sent her son to Georgetown."
 Fr.
-Daniel Coughlin, the House Chaplain preparing to retire, contacted the Jesuit office in Washington D.C., which sent out notices to Jesuit provincials around the country, requesting that each provincial nominate one candidate.
+Daniel Coughlin, the House Chaplain preparing to retire, contacted the Jesuit office in Washington, D.C., which sent out notices to Jesuit provincials around the country, requesting that each provincial nominate one candidate.
 After interviews that included a May 4 meeting with Boehner and Pelosi, Conroy was offered the chance to be nominated for the position.
 When he announced Conroy's selection, Boehner said that Conroy, has shown a "dedication to God's work, commitment to serving others and experience working with people of faith from all traditions."

 Conroy said of his nomination:"One does not aspire to become the Chaplain to a chamber of Congress.
 This opportunity to serve is an extraordinary gift, and I hope to be worthy of the trust the Speaker of the House and the Minority Leader are extending to me.
 I am also humbled by the confidence my Jesuit superiors are demonstrating in making me available to answer this call to serve the People's House."

 Conroy said that Jesuit spirituality focuses on making good decisions, based on the writings of St. Ignatius of Loyola in the 16th century.
 According to Conroy, that "could fit well in the business of the House of Representatives.
 I would hope I'd be able to remind everyone what they're about.
 They are not about winning something so someone else loses, but winning so everyone wins.
 They are there to serve, not to gain glory."
 He said that one of his goals would be to "help House members and staff discern which urges are coming from God and which are coming from them ... [because] you need to know the difference."